oneananda/asp_dot_net_core_projects/020_Caching_Strategies/README.md

 Conditional Response Caching
 This project focuses on conditional response caching in ASP.NET Core, demonstrating how to cache responses based on conditions such as request headers or other custom logic.

+### In-Memory Caching:

+- **In-Memory Caching**: Caches data in memory with various caching policies.

+In-memory caching in ASP.NET Core is a powerful technique to enhance the performance of your application by storing frequently accessed data in memory.
+By using the IMemoryCache interface, you can easily manage cache entries, define expiration policies, and reduce the load on your data sources.
+This approach is ideal for data that does not change frequently and needs to be accessed quickly.